hms-dbmi/chromoscope/docs/cohort_configs.md

 ```
 Using this list, sample-wise configuration JSON objects are created iteratively, until all the objects are generated for all samples within the cohort.
 These IDs also correspond to subdirectories within the S3 bucket that contain that sample's files.

 ?> Note: Samples are added to the configuration file in the order they are listed in the ID TSV file.
 To change the ordering of the samples within Chromoscope, the order can be manually altered within the ID file.
-Refer to the [following documentation](../scripts/clustering/README.md) for an explanation of hierarchical clustering using the Euclidean metric as a distance measure.

 ## Subdirectory Structure